Eight Harmful Myths About Smoking Tobacco

 Smoking just a few cigarettes a day also implies significant health damage, although it is not as aggressive as when consumed in large quantities.

-3. Tobacco is not harmful if you’re in good health
+3. Tobacco isn’t harmful when you’re in good shape

 5. Exercise eliminates the toxins from tobacco

-It is true that many of the toxins from tobacco are removed through the sweat produced during exercise.
-A significant percentage remains in the blood and the excretory organs of the body.
+It’s true that many of the toxins from tobacco are removed through the sweat produced during exercise.
+However, a significant percentage remains in the blood and the excretory organs of the body.

 Addicts must overcome a series of symptoms.
 Symptoms including nervousness and anxiety, given that the brain demands the dose of nicotine from cigarettes.